-Content (60 marks)
+Content (45 marks)

-- 1. Summarizes, critically analyzes and evaluates relevant literature on decision making in a formal paper.
+- A. Written literature review - 1.
+Summarizes, critically analyzes and evaluates relevant literature on decision making in a formal paper.
 (20 marks) There is evidence of: - Analysis and evaluation of key elements from the literature on decision-making.
-(3) - Similarities and differences between the decision-making models and key elements/concepts.
-(3) - Missing pieces or gaps in the decision making models.
-(1)
+(6) - Similarities and differences between the decision-making models and key elements/concepts.
+(6) - Missing pieces or gaps in the decision making models.
+(2) - How the elements are related to each other.
+(2) - Why you do or do not accept the perspectives of the theorists.
+(4)